ILIAS-eLearning/ILIAS/Customizing/README.md

 <a name="introduction"></a>
 ## Introduction

-This directory holds all customized files for this ilias installation.
+This directory holds all customized files for this ILIAS installation.

 On the top level two directories may be created: `/Customizing/global` for global changes and `/Customizing/clients` for changes that should be applied to